-- (1) These parameters are to be applied to basic CPS monthly labor force estimates. - (2) API, AIAN, and NHOPI are Asian and Pacific Islander, American Indian and Alaska Native, and Native Hawaiian and Other Pacific Islander, respectively. - (3) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
-No adjustment is necessary for foreign-born and noncitizen characteristics for Blacks, Hispanics, and Asians. - (4) Hispanics may be any race.
+- Notes: (1) These parameters are to be applied to basic CPS monthly labor force estimates and to the January 2008 displaced workers, employee tenure, and occupational mobility supplement data. - (2) AIAN, NHOPI are American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (3) The Total or White; Black; and Asian, API, NHOPI parameters are to be used for both alone and in combination race group estimates. - (4) For foreign-born and noncitizen characteristics for Total or White, the a and b parameters should be multiplied by 1.3.
+No adjustment is necessary for foreign-born and noncitizen characteristics for Black; Hispanic; and Asian, AIAN, NHOPI. - (5) Hispanics may be any race.
 For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
-If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero.
+If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero. - (7) For the group self-classified as having two or more races, use the Black parameters for all characteristics on employment and unemployment.